 Water thoroughly in dry periods and feed with a liquid feed every two weeks.
 When trench celery varieties reach 30cm earth up over part of the stems to exclude light.
 Repeat this at three week intervals until the soil is up to the lower leaves.
 An alternative to earthing up is to wrap cardboard around the stems.
 For self-blanching celery, place straw around the outside of the block to reduce light on the plants.

 Trench celery is ready for harvesting in the autumn and onwards into early winter.
 Harvest as needed but remember that the first frosts will enhance the flavour.
-Cover plants in the winter with Easy Fleece Tunnel or Lantern Cloche and leave in the ground
+Cover plants in the winter with Easy Fleece Tunnel or Easy Fleece Jackets and leave in the ground

 Celery Pests and diseases

 Slugs, snails, Celery Fly and Carrot Fly can all be a problem as can diseases such as Celery heart rot - effected plants should be destroyed and not added to the compost heap.
 You can avoid split stems by ensuring that you water regularly.